 - My Poker Bucket List

 How to Find the Best Poker Tournaments

 Buy-in Cost and Rake

 In areas that have several rooms, ask other players where the biggest fields are.
 Throw out the question to a full table and someone will know.
 However, a little advanced scouting can do a world of good.
-Check our Bravo Poker Live and Poker Atlas for live clocks the week or two before you intend to play.
-Make sure you check after registration has closed or near closed (usually 2-3 hours after tournament start).
-This will give you an idea how big the field will likely be when you go to play.
+Again our new poker tournament page will give you an idea how big the field will likely be when you go to play.

 First of all, track your performance for every tournament you play.
 Where are you profitable and where do you struggle?
 Second, take note (even take notes!) on your experience.
 Were you able to easily steal pots through well-timed aggression?
 Were you able to enter pots with a range of hands without much resistance?
 Or were other players so talented and aggressive that you found it a challenge to enter pots and/or get the river with the best hand?
 Self-evaluation is difficult – no one wants to admit they are weaker than other players.
 But honest, critical evaluation in poker is critical to your tournament success.